thegurlalsingh/endee-rag/README.md

 ./run.sh
 ```

-## 2.Generate Embeddings via Google Colab/Local Machine
+## 2. Generate Embeddings via Google Colab/Local Machine
 Run create_embeddings.ipynb and store all the embeddings

+## 3. Feed all the embeddings
-## 3.Feed all the embeddings in main.py and ingest them on Endee Vector Database
+Feed all the embeddings in main.py and ingest them on Endee Vector Database

+## 4. Testing
-## 4.Enter your query in test.py and run
+Enter your query in test.py and run

-### NOTE : All the packages must be installed properly
+## NOTE : All the packages must be installed properly